nvda-es/devguides_translation/original_docs/NVDA-Add-on-Development-Guide.md

 * Java Access Bridge support (JABHandler.py): A collection of methods used for supporting JAB subsystem used for Java applications.
 * Keyboard input (keyboardHandler.py): Supports entering commands from the keyboard.
 * Logging facility (logHandler.py): Allows a module to write logs to be viewed by a developer or a user via Log Viewer.
 It includes the following class:
-	* `logHandler.Log`: The class which implements logging facility.
+    - `logHandler.Log`: The class which implements logging facility.
 * Math content presentation (MathPress packages): allows NVDA to recognize and interact with various math content and markup.
 NVDA ships with MathML support package and support for Math Player is included in 2015.2 or later.
 * Mouse support (mouseHandler.py): Supports mouse commands.
 * NVDA objects collection (NVDAObjects): A collection of NVDA objects or controls used in many applications and standards such as UIA (User Interface Automation).
 Some objects require special actions to be performed, and these are specified in behaviors module in NVDA objects package.
 Some of the common ones include:
-	* `NVDAObjects.NVDAObject`: the base class for NVDA objects that define events, properties and so on.
+    - `NVDAObjects.NVDAObject`: the base class for NVDA objects that define events, properties and so on.
-	* `NVDAObjects.IAccessible`: a collection of MSAA/IAccessible objects, such as working with SysListView32 list views and others.
+    - `NVDAObjects.IAccessible`: a collection of MSAA/IAccessible objects, such as working with SysListView32 list views and others.
-	* `NVDAObjects.JAB`: a collection of classes used when interfacing with Java applications and Java Access Bridge.
+    - `NVDAObjects.JAB`: a collection of classes used when interfacing with Java applications and Java Access Bridge.
-	* `NVDAObjects.UIA`: various classes for objects powered by UI Automation.
+    - `NVDAObjects.UIA`: various classes for objects powered by UI Automation.
 Since 2016, it is also the home of a collection of controls used in Microsoft Edge and objects powered by EdgeHTML rendering engine.
-	* `NVDAObjects.Window`: generic windows and other custom objects such as those found in Microsoft Excel.
+    - `NVDAObjects.Window`: generic windows and other custom objects such as those found in Microsoft Excel.
-	* `NVDAObjects.behaviors`: a collection of behaviors for specific controls, such as edit fields with or without selection detection, terminals, tool tips, help balloons, a way to simulate table commands in various controls and others.
+    - `NVDAObjects.behaviors`: a collection of behaviors for specific controls, such as edit fields with or without selection detection, terminals, tool tips, help balloons, a way to simulate table commands in various controls and others.
 * Review facility (review.py): assists with working with review cursor.
 * Scripts support (scriptHandler.py): Handles scripts, methods executed due to the user pressing keyboard commands and other input.
 * Speech output (speech.py): Controls speech output.
 * Synthesizer driver support (synthDriverHandler.py): This is the core module needed for speech synthesizer add-ons.
 * Widget text access (textInfos): Allows access to text for widget and documents.
 * Touchscreen support (touchHandler.py): Provides support for touchscreen input (installed versions only).
-	* `touchHandler.touchSupported()` (NVDA 2018.1 and later): returns if the system supports touch interaction.
+    - `touchHandler.touchSupported()` (NVDA 2018.1 and later): returns if the system supports touch interaction.
 * Tone output (tones.py): Allows the user to hear tones.
 The following function is defined:
-	* `tones.beep(pitch in hertz, duration in milliseconds, left channel volume, right channel volume)`: Plays a tone of specified pitch for specified duration.
+    - `tones.beep(pitch in hertz, duration in milliseconds, left channel volume, right channel volume)`: Plays a tone of specified pitch for specified duration.
 The first two arguments are mandatory, while the other two are optional.
 * User interface messages (ui.py): Includes various functions for speech and/or braille output, including:
-	* `ui.message(message to be spoken/brailled)`: Speaks or brailles the message.
+    - `ui.message(message to be spoken/brailled)`: Speaks or brailles the message.
 This should be a string surrounded by quotes.
-	* `ui.browseableMessage(message to be shown, HTML or not)`: displays some text on a web browser window.
+    - `ui.browseableMessage(message to be shown, HTML or not)`: displays some text in a web browser window.
 If you want to use HTML markup, set isHTML argument to True.
 * UIA support (UIAHandler.py, UIA objects): Used for supporting UIA (User Interface Automation) controls (Windows 7 and later).
 * Virtual buffers (virtualBuffers): Handles virtual buffer documents such as web sites.
 * Windows API wrappers: the following modules are thin wrappers around Windows API libraries.
 You can use the below modules or call Windows API directly via ctypes.windll.dllname (e.g. ctypes.windll.user32):
-	* `winKernel`: Wraps some constants, structures and functions from kernel32.dll that are commonly encountered in NVDA.
+    - `winKernel`: Wraps some constants, structures and functions from kernel32.dll that are commonly encountered in NVDA.
-	* `winUser`: wraps around constants, structures and functions defined in user32.dll that are used by NVDA.
+    - `winUser`: wraps around constants, structures and functions defined in user32.dll that are used by NVDA.

 The modules without .py extension are directories, containing specialist modules.
 There are other useful methods out there in addition to the list above, but the above are the most useful ones.
 See the NVDA source code documentation for other methods, or see the examples below on how these methods and others are used throughout the life of an add-on.